cAdkins1997/Week5-ClassExercise/README.md

 objects that exist for the entire lifetime of the scene, as well as the initial prompts for user input.

 **Results and Some Thoughts Going Forward -**
-This result of this project shows how a very simple text game can be made with very little extra effort using all the principles of object-oriented programming.
+The result of this project shows how a very simple text game can be made with very little extra effort using all the principles of object-oriented programming.
 In working on this project, I learned an even greater deal from the efforts I made in utilizing helper methods to help make the code base more readable.
 Prior to breaking up the code related to conversation into its own class of helper methods, the project itself was borderline unreadable and unworkable.
 By utilizing helper methods wherever I could I was able to make the project's codebase readable and much easier to iterate on.
 In the future if I or anyone ever wanted to make this into a full